ataraxie/e4-framework/README.md

 Docker needs to be installed which we scripted with `./docker/atlassian-cluster/docker-install-ubuntu.sh`.
 This script will also create a directory for provisioning and set an environment variable accordingly.
 You can also just look at the script and execute the steps manually.
-In general the requirements are:
+In general the requirements are (Ubuntu example):

 1. Installed: `docker-ce`, `docker-ce-cli`, `containerd.io`
 1. Docker user setup: `sudo usermod -a -G docker ubuntu`